hai-vr/handholding-shader-ik/README.md

 The process of converting two avatars for use with Handholding Shader IK may be challenging; head over to the [Conversion guide](GUIDE_conversion.md).

+If you want to modify this shader for other uses, take at look at the [Mathematical guide](GUIDE_math.md).

 ## Authors

 This shader was created by **Haï~** ([twitter](https://twitter.com/vr_hai), [github](https://github.com/hai-vr)).